The PTES 2014 survey has now closed

 What questions does it ask?

-The core questions, which loosely follows the National Student Survey questions, are based on ten main topics:
+The questions, some of which loosely follow the National Student Survey questions, are based on the following topics:

 How are the results used nationally?

 Institutional and national results are collated, analysed and reported by the HEA.
 Recommendations on how to enhance the postgraduate student experience are made to the sector and funding bodies.
 Their reports are available on their website: www.heacademy.ac.uk/ptes

 How are the results used by the University of Gloucestershire?